AlbertPWilliams/TwitterLike/README.md

 1. Controllers
 2. Views, incl. use of jQuery & AJAX, plus Grails template.
 3. Persistence layer uses GORM & I've played around with the H2 database, postgreSQL locally, and trying to use the Pivotal Web Services ElephantSQL service (PostgreSQL).
-4.  pom.xml was generated for building from maven.
+4.  **pom.xml** was generated for building from maven.
-5.  war was generated for single file deploy (NOTE: I did this to PWS using CLI, GGTS dosen't direct deploy for Grails 2.4.4.
+5.  **war** was generated for single file deploy (**NOTE:** I did this war deploy to PWS using CLI, GGTS dosen't direct deploy for Grails 2.4.4.
 This took a long time to figure out that it was a known issue)
 5. I populate multiple tables with data for the application.
 Namely 5 tables. authority, location, person, person_authority, status.
 4. A REST endpoint (JSON & XML)
 5. Marshaller of the REST service, changing fields of the response.
 Just showing that I looked into this.